HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Many houseplants are suitable for low light spots in your home, including these 12

-There are some important things to take into account when growing plants in low light, so check them out now, or carry on reading after you've finished up with the list.
+There are some important things to take into account when growing plants in low light.
+You can review them now, or continue reading after you've explored my list below.

-In the meantime here's 12 easy plants we personally grow in low light conditions and have done so for several years without any problems or major issues.
+In the meantime, here are 12 easy plants I personally grow in low-light conditions and have done so for several years without problems or major issues.

 Tom Knight profile photo